Behavioral Health

 Skip Navigation LinksDCPH-A Home / Topics / Healthy Living / Behavioral Health / Suicide Prevention

-Suicide is a significant public health issue that impacts individuals, families, communities, and society at large.
+Suicide is a significant issue that impacts individuals, families, communities, and society at large.
 Policies, programs, training, and resources are available to support suicide prevention as a top priority for the military.
-For more information on suicides in the military, check out Behavioral and Social Health Key Findings.

 For Immediate Concerns